theonize/Currier/Studies/Identity Crisis/Main.md

 Identity literally means "sameness".
 When we talk about our "identity" we are really expressing the perception of our true nature.
 We do this by _identifying_ the various things we are the same as.
+The aggregate of these things is our "identity".

   For instance: I am a human, the same as other humans;  I am male, the same as other males;  I am American, the same as other Americans.
 However, not all humans have ten fingers or two legs.
 Regardless of that we perceive (rightly) a _human_ sameness despite the differences that make us distinguishable.
 I am male because of my genetic structure.
 However, my genetic structure is unique and does not share many properties with other male humans.
-Likewise, I am American because I was born in the American territory.
+Likewise, I am American because I was born in an American territory.
 This citizenship is not unqiue and I do not share many other identifying characteristics with other Americans.

   It is not only important to understand what identity is metaphysically but that its discovery elevates and illuminates our purpose.